codeship/screencast-storyboards/storyboards/django-bitbucket-dotcloud.md

+To start our first build, we need to add a push hook to our Bitbucket repository.
+Let's copy the hook url and follow the link to the service hook settings of our repository.
+We add a "POST" hook,

+![Bitbucket select POST hook][screenshot-select-post-hook]

+paste the hook url

+![Bitbucket paste hook URL][screenshot-paste-hook-url]

+and save the hook.

+![Bitbucket hook URL][screenshot-hook-added]

+[close Bitbucket tab]

 We can trigger a build for our application by pushing to our repository.
 Let's add the Codeship status image [move mouse over green badge] to the README file.
 [add markdown code for image to editor]